emonhub/emonhub-docs/structure.md

 This is a deliberate choice to ensure that the file structure and version control specifics are not tightly coupled to running installations, which makes refactoring without breaking these installations impractical.

+Major structure changes are always being discussed.
+If you prefer to symlink or clone into /usr/share/emonhub/ that's up to you, but no guarantee is made that running `git pull` won't completely break your installation.
+See the various installation guides for a better way to get up and running with emonHub!

 ##What does what and where does it go?##

 Version 1 proposed filesystem: